mohWadie/mohWadie/README.md

 - 👋 Hi, I’m @mohWadie
-- 👀 I’m interested in .Net Programming
+- 👀 I’m .Net Developer
-- 🌱 I’m currently learning DevExpress
+- 🌱 I’m currently learning nodejs
 - 📫 How to reach me??  ==> Using this Email: mohdev99@gmail.com

 <!---